Parvalbumin: Function

-During muscle contraction, the action potential stimulate voltage-sensitive proteins in T-tubules membrane.
+During muscle contraction, the action potential stimulates voltage-sensitive proteins in the T-tubule membrane.
 These proteins stimulate the opening of Ca2+ channels in the sarcoplasmic reticulum, leading to release of Ca2+ in the sarcoplasm.
-The Ca2+ ions bind to troponin, what causes the displacement of tropomyosin, a protein that prevents myosin walking along actin.
+The Ca2+ ions bind to troponin, which causes the displacement of tropomyosin, a protein that prevents myosin walking along actin.
 The displacement of tropomyosin exposes the myosin-binding sites on actin, permitting muscle contraction.
 This way, while muscle contraction is driven by Ca2+ release, muscle relaxation is driven by Ca2+ removal from sarcoplasm.
 Along with Ca2+ pumps, PV contributes to Ca2+ removal from cytoplasm: PV binds to Ca2+ ions in the sarcoplasm, and then shuttles it to the sarcoplasmic reticulum.

-Role in pathology
+Clinical significance

 Decreased PV and GAD67 expression was found in PV+ GABAergic interneurons in schizophrenia.

-Parvalbumin and food allergy

-Parvalbumin has been identified as an allergen causing fish allergy (but not shellfish allergy).
-Bony fishes manifest β-parvalbumin and cartilaginous fishes such as sharks and rays manifest α-parvalbumin; allergenicity to bony fishes has a low cross-reactivity to cartilaginous fishes.
+Parvalbumin has been identified as the major allergen causing fish meat allergy (but not shellfish allergy).
+Most bony fishes manifest β-parvalbumins as major allergens and cartilaginous fishes such as sharks and rays manifest α-parvalbumins as major allergens; allergenicity to bony fishes has a low cross-reactivity to cartilaginous fishes and also chicken meat.

+Evolution

+Parvalbumins and their genes have only been found in jawed vertebrate species so far.
+From the evolutionary level of sharks, already three major lineages of parvalbumins can be distinguished: (1) α-parvalbumins, which include the above discussed human "parvalbumin"; (2) oncomodulins (sometimes called "β-1 parvalbumins"), which are also found in human and mouse; and (3) β-2 parvalbumins, which are the major allergens in most bony fish and were lost in human and mouse but conserved in some primitive mammals.

+All parvalbumins share a highly conserved structure (see the figure), which explains their high level of sequence conservation, resulting in the above-mentioned cross-reactivity in allergenic reactions against different bony fish species and even species from other animal clades such as chicken.

+Bony fishes have, depending on the species, combined for all three parvalbumin lineages between 7 and 22 genes.
+Although in most bony fishes the β-2 parvalbumins are the major allergens, in some bony fishes the α-parvalbumins are the highest expressed in muscle and were identified as the allergens.
+The allergen nomenclature is partly based on the order of allergen detection per species, and therefore identical allergen numbers in different fish species do not always refer to the same gene (see the table).